ndreey/solanum-dulcamara-microbiome-correlation/README.md

 ```

 ### 8. Population Genetics Statistics
 Maps samples to populations, then calculates pairwise FST, nucleotide diversity (π), and Dxy statistics using piawka with a maximum of 30% missing data per site per population group.
+The arguments it takes is path/to/vcf.

 ```bash
 sbatch scripts/runPiawka.sh vcfs/final.merged.vcf.gz